elicorrales/learning-rust-n-wasm-tutorials-playlist-1-part-2/README.md

 # Build, Run Hello World (and other simple functions)

+See [Here](https://github.com/elicorrales/learning-rust-n-wasm-tutorials/blob/main/README.md) for the overall document that refers to all the series.
 ## Introduction

 In this part, we are going to explore a few ways to build and run WASM.